xenon-middleware/xenon/doc/userguide.md

 The JavaJobDescription class extends the regular JobDescription with support for these additional arguments.
-When a Job a submitted to an octopus Scheduler that uses a JavaJobDescription, the various types of command line arguments will be merged automatically into a single arguments list.
+When a Job a submitted to an Xenon Scheduler that uses a JavaJobDescription, the various types of command line arguments will be merged automatically into a single arguments list.
 See the Javadoc of [__JavaJobDescription__][44] for details.